hammyau/ODFExplorer/single.md

 ---
 ### Create a document

-Let\'s create a simple document.
-To do this I\'m going to use [Apache OpenOffice](https://www.openoffice.org/) But you could equally use [LibreOffice](https://www.libreoffice.org/) or [Calligra](https://www.calligra.org/)
+Let's create a simple document.
+To do this I'm going to use [Apache OpenOffice](https://www.openoffice.org/) But you could equally use [LibreOffice](https://www.libreoffice.org/) or [Calligra](https://www.calligra.org/)

 My simple test document is looks like.